vr-jack/salt-virtualenv/README.md

 ### 6) Use the included ``mockbuild`` helper script to build the package

-When the Docker image starts, example commands for building packages RHEL/CentOS 5, 6, and 7 will be displayed.
+When the Docker image starts, example commands for building packages for RHEL/CentOS 5, 6, and 7 will be displayed.
 These commands use a helper script I wrote a while back to make mock a little more user-friendly.

 These example commands can be viewed [here](https://github.com/terminalmage/salt-virtualenv/tree/master/rpmbuild-minimal/motd).